CUBRID/cubrid-manual/en/admin/config.rst

 **deduplicate_key_level**

- Specifies the *deduplicate level* value implicitly specified in the index creation statement.
-Default is -1.
-See :doc:`/sql/schema/table_stmt`\ and :doc:`/sql/schema/index_stmt`.
+ **deduplicate_key_level** determines the automatic inclusion and value setting of the WITH DEDUPLICATE statement within the index creation statement.
+For details on DEDUPLICATE, see :ref:`deduplicate_overview`.
+The default is -1(which means that the WITH DEDUPLICATE is not included implicitly).

 .. note::